 If you want more animals, Umitamago Aquarium is directly opposite Takasakiyama.
-It’s perhaps not on the cheapo radar as the entry fee is ¥2,200, but you can get a combined ticket for both that costs ¥2,450.
+It’s perhaps not on the cheapo radar as the entry fee is ¥2,300, but you can get a combined “Monkey Marine Ticket” for both that costs ¥2,550 (including the round-trip journey from Beppu or Oita Station).
 The distinctive aquarium building is also a useful visual clue for the bus stop, as announcements aren’t always very clear.

 This post was originally published in October 2017.
 Last updated: December 2020.